Interview Query

 SQL SUM() Function Review

 The SUM function in SQL is an aggregate function used for calculating the total sum of values in a specific column.
-It is most often used with the GROUP BY clause to calculate totals within groups.
-It can also be used along with DISTINCTto calculate the sum of distinct values in a column or with other arithmetic operations such as COUNTto perform complex calculations.
+It is most often used with the following:

-Note that SUM ignores NULL values.
+Note that SUMignores NULL values.
 If a row contains a NULL value in the column being summed, it is not included in the calculation.
 This feature can help when handling missing data.

 Combining SUM() With CASE in SQL